umhau/umhau.github.io/_posts/2021-8-2-openbsd-router.md

 All our firewall configurations and alterations go in `/etc/pf.conf`, and are managed by...`PF`.
 This is a fairly involved program, though it can, once understood, at least appear logical - if not simple.
 It's best if you stop reading this post now, go over [here](https://www.openbsd.org/faq/pf/), and read through the pages of this PF user's guide.
 Don't try to understand everything, but read it critically.
 Then come back here, and the rest of this section will appear familiar - and the implementation it describes will answer questions you may have generated while reading that user's guide.
 Good?
 Good.

+These are the options that I figure are worth using.
+See [here](https://www.openbsd.org/faq/pf/options.html) for the rest.

+    set skip on interface

+Skip all PF processing on `interface`.
+This can be useful on loopback interfaces where filtering, normalization, queueing, etc, are not required.
+This option can be used multiple times.
+By default, this option is not set.

+    set optimization option

+Optimize PF for one of the following network environments:

+- `normal` - suitable for almost all networks.
+- `high-latency` - high latency networks such as satellite connections.
+- `aggressive` - aggressively expires connections from the state table.
+This can greatly reduce the memory requirements on a busy firewall at the risk of dropping idle connections early.
+- `conservative` - extremely conservative settings.
+This avoids dropping idle connections at the expense of greater memory utilization and slightly increased processor utilization.

+The default is normal.

 Moving on rapidly.
 We're going to be dealing with three devices, so we'll enumerate them at the top of the file, with variables in case we change the ports.

     secure   = "em0"